Emily Dickinson uses metaphors and themes to paint a perfect picture of two butterflies in her poem “Two Butterflies went out at Noon”.

 Their coming mentioned—be—”

 Implying that our sweet little butterfly friends might be in love, perhaps eloping, leaving to the sea.
 It’s everyone’s dream to fall in love, run away and go live on the sea.
 The thing that makes it interesting and even more dream like is that she says “though never yet, in anyport their coming mentioned be” as if this never happened, just like a dream.
+Upon a shining Sea—

 In the final stanza, she ends the piece in a way open to interpretation.